redhat-partner-tech/partner-tech-days-feb2020/OpenShift-AppDev/labs/2_1_Operator_Setup.md

 7. Now, stop and explore - let's see how the product is running in OpenShift:
-* First click on the blue rhpam-trial KieApp.
+* First click on the blue **rhpam-trial** KieApp.
 You will see some summary information about the application the operator is creating
 ![KieApp Details](images/lab21_kieapp_details.png)

-* Then select the resource tab and observe the many resources that just got created in the project.
+* Then select the **Resources** tab and observe the many resources that just got created in the project.
 If you had tried to install Decision Manager on your own, you would have had to create all of these resources on your own and would have had to make sure that they all work together as they should.
 The Business Automation operator did all of that work for you based on the custom KieApp resource.

 ![BA operator resources](images/lab2_ba_operator_resources.png)

-* Observe the **Workloads** -> **Deployment Configs**  in the project.
+* On the left click on the **Workloads** -> **Deployment Configs**  in the project.
 Note that the **Status** column indicates that they have deployed **0 of 1 pods**.

 ![DM Deployment Configs](images/lab2_dm_deployment_configs.png)